Home / Whistleblower Resources / Customs fraud – How to report and get a whistleblower reward

 After the government investigates, it must decide whether to join the qui tam lawsuit, at which time the case is unsealed and becomes public.

-If the government decides to “intervene” in the case and funds are recovered, the whistleblower will receive a reward of 15% to 25% of the amount collected.
+If the government decides to “intervene” in the case and funds are recovered, the one who reported fraud will receive a whistleblower reward of 15% to 25% of the amount collected.
 If the government decides not to intervene, the whistleblower has the option of continuing the case and receiving up to 30% of the amount recovered for the government.

 The False Claims Act also prohibits job retaliation against whistleblowers.
 The law provides relief for an employee, contractor or agent who “is discharged, demoted, suspended, threatened, harassed, or in any other manner discriminated against in the terms and conditions of employment.”